-The effects of English language deficiency stated in Table IV apply to immigrants with no US labor market experience.
-To determine the complete predicted effect of English language deficiency to some individual, start with the relevant value in Table IV and then multiply that individual's US labor market experience by the interaction term between LABOREXP and the relevant language variable.
-For example, Table IV predicts that a college graduate who speaks "not well" will make 62.9% less than a college graduate who speaks "very well", ceteris parabus.
-If that individual also has 10 years of US labor market experience, then multiplying 10 by the coefficient to NOT WELL LABOREXP from Table III yields -.1071.
-Converting this to a percentage and adding it to 62.9% yields a 73.61% total earnings cost to that individual's English language deficiency.
+The effects of English language deficiency presented in Table 4 apply to immigrants with no US labor market experience.
+To determine the complete predicted effect of English language deficiency to some individual, start with the relevant value in Table 4 and then multiply that individual's US labor market experience by the interaction term between LABOREXP and the relevant language variable.
+For example, Table 4 predicts that a college graduate who speaks "not well" will make 62.9% less than a college graduate who speaks "very well", ceteris parabus.
+If that individual also has 10 years of US labor market experience, then multiply 10 by the coefficient to NOT WELL \ LABOREXP from Table 3, equaling -.1071.
+Converting this to a percentage and adding it to -62.9 yields a 73.61% total earnings cost to that individual's English language deficiency.